internet-of-plants/blog/_drafts/2015-01-10-samr21-dev-setup-ubuntu.md

 **Note:** You need to log out and back in for the user group changes to take effect!
 {: .alert .alert-warning }

 This adds your user to the `dialout` group, which will allow it to access the serial console of the SAM R21 without requiring root privileges.

-Having the proper privileges we can then start [pyterm](http://pyterm.sourceforge.net/), a serial port terminal emulator written in Python, listening to the output of the board:
+We can now switch to our second terminal and start [pyterm](http://pyterm.sourceforge.net/), a serial port terminal emulator written in Python, listening to the output of the board:

     :bash:
     export BOARD=samr21-xpro &&